hashicorp/packer/website/source/docs/basics/terminology.html.md

     artifact.
 Examples of post-processors are compress to compress artifacts, upload to upload artifacts, etc.

+-   `Pre-processors` are components of Packer that are used to setup a environment.
+Example usages of pre-processors are setting up infrastructure or downloading a iso image and uploading it to a cloud provider for use in a builder.

 -   `Provisioners` are components of Packer that install and configure software within a running machine prior to that machine being turned into a static image.
 They perform the major work of making the image contain useful